·

 She didn’t want to turn out like that, but the ghost collectors yet to come.
 Since she had nothing to do, she realized her reactions became increasingly slower, often losing herself in a trance when looking at something.
 She would sit in a dark attic from morning to night, then night to morning, waiting…waiting for the ghost collectors…

 She began to play tricks on others.
-Seeing those frightful little mortals looking horrified, she finally found a wisp of enjoyment.
+Seeing those frightful little mortals looking horrified finally gave her a wisp of glee.

 She did not know that when ghosts become hostile spirits, they initially presume that doing these things isn’t such a big deal, scarcely realizing that…during this gradual transformation and up until they finally descend into the abyss, there would be no way to free themselves…